Mental Health and Addictions

 No one should suffer in silence

-For your neighbour, sibling, coworker—or even you—mental health struggles and illness can be worsened by crises or a stroke of bad luck.
-The rising cost of living, the loss of a loved one, an increase in caregiving responsibilities, or any other of life’s curveballs only add pressure for someone who is already struggling.
+For your neighbour, sibling, coworker—or even you—mental health struggles and illness can be worsened by a crisis or a stroke of bad luck.
+The rising cost of living, the loss of a loved one, an increase in caregiving responsibilities, or any other of life’s curveballs only add pressure for someone who is already overwhelmed.

 Often, people experiencing the worst mental health also face barriers in getting help.
 When there aren’t enough places that feel safe, speak your language, or reflect your identity, it’s hard to know where to turn.
-Marginalized groups like Indigenous peoples, Black and racialized communities, 2SLGBTQ+ people, and those living in poverty are more likely to experience these challenges.
+Marginalized groups like Indigenous Peoples, Black and racialized communities, 2SLGBTQIA+ people, and those living in poverty are more likely to experience these challenges.

 How we help